I worked very closely with Stephanie Lee Jackson over the course of

 Pencil on paper, 6" x 4"

 I am intrigued by these, especially the first seed.
 What has been interesting, even this early on, is the orientation from which to look at the work.
 I will be posting about the collaboration process here on oranje.
-Stephanie has already begun to post about seeds on
+Stephanie has already begun to post about seeds on The Brooklyn Days.
+You can see more of Stephanie's work on her site.

 I do want to take a moment to thank John Morris.
 Without his encouragement and the opportunity that the Blogger Show presented, I wouldn't have met Stephanie or any of the other artists involved in the exhibits.